 The Department of Mathematical Sciences seeks to help students develop an understanding of the concepts and applications of mathematics.
 This is not, in general, direct training for a particular profession, but can prepare students for a number of careers.
 As an added service to students, we try to help you learn about permanent or temporary positions, including internships, for which majors in the mathematical sciences are particularly well suited.

-For more information about job and career opportunities, be sure to consult with an advisor in the department (for general information about career choices) and visit the Career Counseling Center in the Campus Life Building.
+For more information about job and career opportunities, be sure to consult with an advisor in the department (for general information about career choices) and visit the Career Services in the Campus Life Building.

 |Special note to employers:|